UPDATE: Check out our 15 Minute Kid’s Infinity Scarf Sewing Tutorial too and make a “mini me” version of the scarf featured in this tutorial.

 Step 1: Select your fabric.
 You will need 2 yards.
 Cut your fabric in half lengthwise so that it measures approximately 22 inches in width by 2 yards in length.
 I leave the selvage on the fabric as this will be hidden on the inside of the scarf.

 Step 2: Fold your fabric in half lengthwise and pin right sides together (so that the pattern is on the inside).
-You will have a long rectangle of fabric that is approximately 11″ in length and 2 yards in length.
+You will have a long rectangle of fabric that is approximately 11″ in width and 2 yards in length.

 Step 3: If the ends of your fabric are uneven this is the point where you will want to square them up.
 You will want nice straight end pieces for when you sew the two ends together later in your project.